nikitavoloboev/data/docs/unix/shell/shell.md

 - [shellfirm](https://github.com/kaplanelad/shellfirm) - Intercept any risky patterns (default or defined by you) and prompt you a small challenge for double verification.
 - [What is TTY?
 (2022)](https://www.sobyte.net/post/2022-05/tty/)
 - [agg](https://github.com/asciinema/agg) - asciinema GIF generator.
+- [YavaScript](https://github.com/suchipi/yavascript) - Bash-like script runner which is distributed as a single statically-linked binary.
+Scripts are written in JavaScript.